 Making Christmas deaf-friendly

-Times of celebration and get-togethers with friends and family can be a difficult time for deaf children and young people.
-Whether it’s Christmas, a birthday, wedding or any other festivity, children can find themselves feeling left out.
-They may also be spending time with people who aren’t very deaf aware in noisy and busy situations.
+Times of celebration and get-togethers with friends and family can be challenging for deaf children and young people.
+Christmas, birthdays, weddings, and other festivities can be great fun, but they might also involve spending time with people who aren’t very deaf aware in noisy and busy situations.

 - Use tablecloths to absorb sound from clattering cutlery.

-- Think about positioning – can the child see everyone clearly to lipread or read sign?
+- Think about positioning – can the child see everyone clearly to lip-read or sign?
 A round table is ideal so that everyone can see each other.

 - Speak one at a time.